Why, of all things, an ADHD roller coaster? If you know ADHD up close and personal, you don’t need to ask.

 Some folks assume that my first book is about “ADHD and relationships.”
 That’s true, but only in part.

 I did write for both partners, the adults with ADHD and the “partners of”.
-I wrote the book I wish my husband and I had when we were stuck on our own ADHD roller coaster back in the early 1990s!
+In fact, wrote the book I wish my husband and I had when we were stuck on our own ADHD roller coaster back in the early 1990s!

 My intention: Providing a clear, science-based guide to adult ADHD that validated perceptions and shined a light on the path forward.
 For readability’s sake alone, I needed to address it to one partner or the other.
-I chose the “partners of” for three reasons:
+I chose the “partners of” for three reasons at that time:

-- There were scant few books out on adult ADHD but none for their spouses and partners.
+- There were few books on adult ADHD but none for their spouses and partners.

 - Their situation was off most experts’ radar screen.
-My book was the first to detail the range of potential effects on the partner.
+You Me ADD was the first to detail the range of potential effects on the partner.

 - In many cases, it is the partners who start connecting a mate’s behavior to ADHD.
 They’re the ones who start reading the books, seek support groups.
-(This is less true now, but it was very true in the 1990s and 2000s.)
+(This is still true now, but it was extremely true in the 1990s and 2000s.)

 Next: Adult ADHD-Focused Couple Therapy™

-After helping so many people to recognize ADHD and learned about its evidence-based strategies, I thought I could get back to regular work.
-But no, now I faced a new problem: Many couple therapists were not catching on.
+After spending many years serving the ADHD community pro bono—and spending 8 years researching and writing my first book—I thought I could get back to regular work.
+But no!
+Now I faced a new problem: Many couple therapists were not catching on.
 The problem was two-fold:

-- Traditionally trained couple therapists who didn’t know how to or wouldn’t incorporate Adult ADHD into their approach
+- Traditionally trained couple therapists who didn’t know how to or refused to incorporate Adult ADHD into their approach

 - ADHD specialists whose idea of couple therapy was extending their approach for treating Adult ADHD to the partner— too often by recruiting the partner as a helper.